Chinese Australians complain of "McCarthyism" at inquiry | Law-Order

 Chinese Australians complain of "McCarthyism" at inquiry

-Senator Abetz has been approached for comment.
-Race Discrimination Commissioner Chin Tan wrote in a submission to the inquiry a national anti racism strategy is needed to protect Australia's multicultural society because Australia's national security also depends on its capacity to protect unity.
+Senator Abetz responded in a statement on Thursday: "Standing firm against ugly dictatorships is everyone's duty.
+I, therefore, make no apology for the exchange."
+Race Discrimination Commissioner Chin Tan wrote in a submission to the inquiry that a national anti-racism strategy is needed to protect Australia's multicultural society because the country's national security also depends on its capacity to protect unity.

+"No Australian should have their loyalty to this country questioned or undermined because of their ethnic origin, nor should they be required to prove their loyalty," Tan said, in comments reported by SBS, the multicultural broadcaster on Thursday.

 - READ MORE ON: